A formula for the Theta invariant from Heegaard diagrams: The Theta -invariant

-When $M$ is an integral homology sphere, a combing $\ComX$ is the first vector of a unique parallelization $\tau(\ComX)$ that coincides with $\tau_s$ outside $B_M$, up to homotopy.
+When $M$ is an integer homology sphere, a combing $\ComX$ is the first vector of a unique parallelization $\tau(\ComX)$ that coincides with $\tau_s$ outside $B_M$, up to homotopy.
 When $M$ is a rational homology sphere, and when $\ComX$ is the first vector of a such a parallelization $\tau(\ComX)$, this parallelization is again unique.
-In this case, the invariant $\Theta(M,\ComX)$ is the degree 1 part of the Kontsevich invariant of $(M,\tau(\ComX))$ \cite{ko,kt,lesconst}.
-Let $W$ be a connected compact $4$--dimensional manifold with corners with signature $0$ whose boundary is
+In this case, the invariant $\Theta(M,\ComX)$ can be identified with the invariant $\Theta(M,\tau(\ComX))$ discussed in Subsection~\ref{subgenint} using \cite[Lemma 6.16]{lessumgen}.